Taizicheng railway station: Operation

-Taizicheng railway station adopts the electronic ticket system.
-Passengers scan their identity certificates such as ID cards or passports rather than a traditional magnetic ticket to check-in.
+Taizicheng railway station uses an electronic ticket system, in which passengers scan their identity certificates such as ID cards or passports, rather than a traditional magnetic ticket to check-in.
 The China Railway E Card or dynamic QR code in 12306 app is also applicable in this station.

 Extension

 Chongli branch of Beijing–Zhangjiakou intercity railway was extended from Taizicheng railway station to Chongli railway station on 6 January 2022.
-In addition, by constructing or rebuilding railway lines the line will destinate in Xilinhot.
+In addition, by constructing or rebuilding railway lines the line is planned to end in Xilinhot.
 The railway between Taizicheng and Xilinhot is also called Taizicheng–Xilinhot railway.